 There are laws in place that help individuals with disabilities – which can include cancer, Alzhemier’s, ALS and other diseases – secure financial support.
 The Americans with Disabilities Act requires employers to provide those who qualify with “equal access to whatever health insurance coverage is offered to other employees,” explains the ACS.
 Also, the NCI suggests patients over the age of 65 become familiar with Medicare, which can help cover drug costs, among many other expenses.

 Setting your financial affairs in order early on can relieve major distress down the line.
 The Alzheimer’s Association has several tips on this front that not only apply to Alzheimer’s disease, but to other advanced-stage illness as well.
 The organization recommends discussing finances with family shortly after a diagnosis.
 They also suggest organizing and reviewing all pertinent financial documents and bringing in an expert: “Find professionals who can provide planning information and assistance.”

 Although recommended by certain disease-specific organizations, the tips above are appropriate for with an advanced-stage illness.
 If you or a loved one has been recently diagnosed, Fifth Season Financial may be able to help.
-To learn more about our FLAG program, contact us today.
+To learn more about our Funds For Living Program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance